Aakash-Tamboli/Node-Learning/express-framework/Learning-Express/README.md

 # Learning Express

-In order to learn express, I choose two approaches i.e `Topic-Wise` and `Bootcamps`
+In order to learn express, I choosed`Topic-Wise Apporach`.

 # Topic-Wise

-In `Topic-Wise`, I focused on learning concepts rather than building products
+In `Topic-Wise`, I focused on learning concepts rather than building products.

-# Bootcamps

-In `Bootcamps`, I focused on learning application of concepts.